openjdk/jdk/src/utils/IdealGraphVisualizer/README.md

 `compile.cpp`.
 In combination with the IGV network interface, these functions enable a powerful interactive workflow where the user can simultaneously step through C2's code and visualize the evolving Ideal graph.
-Note that, to produce and print meaningful C2 call stacks, these functions take the stack pointer, frame pointer, and program counter registers as arguments.
+Note that, to produce and print meaningful C2 stack traces, these functions take the stack pointer, frame pointer, and program counter registers as arguments.
 These are usually `$sp`, `$fp`, and `$pc`: